cns-iu/hra-literature/README.md

     - AS, CT, B: Extract the id, rdfs_label, and name.
     - Linkages: Tag ```part_of ``` for ASs, ```located_in``` for ASs and CTs, ```is_a``` for CTs, ```characterizes``` for CTs and Bs.
 - [**Publication**](extract/publication): Extract the HRA references and PubMed publications associated with [31 organs in 5th release HRA](data/experimental/organ.csv), and calculated citation using WoS data.
-    - HRA references: Extract the general references and specific references in 5th release ASCT+B tables through [CCF-ASCTB-ALL data](data/ontology/ccf-asctb-all.json).
+    - HRA references: Extract the general references and specific references in 5th release ASCT+B Tables through [CCF-ASCTB-ALL data](data/ontology/ccf-asctb-all.json).
     - PubMed: Retrieve the PubMed publications where the titles or MeSH terms contain any of the 31 organ names.
     - Web of Science: Using WoS data linked by WoS IDs to PMIDs, count publication citations, which refers to the number of papers citing a publication.
 - [**Experts**](extract/experts):  From PubMed data, extract the authors associated with the selected PubMed publications.
 Additionally, extract the HRA experts across all versions, including creators and reviewers.